shahed21/CMakeBB/readme.md

 ### Libraries
-The `sampleadder` library and `samplecombinatorics` library shows how libraries are organized in this project.
+The `sampleadder` library and the `samplecombinatorics` library show how libraries are organized in this project.
 If this form is maintained new projects can be written as libraries and used in executables and tests.
 All one has to do to adapt this is to add a new library and turn off the options to build the sample libraries.
 This is covered in more detail in the next section titled `How to Add New Libraries`.

 ### Tests
-Whenever a new library is added, it should accompany corresponding self tests written in the `tests` folder.
-The files `sampleadder_tests.cpp` and `samplecombinatorics_tests.cpp` provide good examples on how to proceed writing more such tests.
+Whenever a new library is added, it should accompany corresponding self tests written in the `./tests` folder.
+The files `./tests/sampleadder_tests.cpp` and `./tests/samplecombinatorics_tests.cpp` provide good examples on how to proceed writing more such tests.

 ### CMakeLists.txt FIles
 And finally these cmake configuration files are definitely going to need some modifications to allow for any change.
 More on this is covered in `How to Add New Libraries`.